 There are various theories about the origins of tapas.
 We have listed three of them for you below.

 Tapa is a derivation from the verb “tapar”, (to cover).
-On the basis of this theory the tapa was created to prevent flies from entering the glass.
+On the basis of this theory, the tapa was created to prevent flies from entering the glass.

-This theory relates to King Alfonso X. It is suggested that the king was travelling through the country and took a rest break around the area of Cádiz.
-He ordered a glass of jerez (sherry) and relaxed while sitting outside.
+This theory relates to King Alfonso X. It is suggested that the king was traveling through the country and took a rest break around the area of Cádiz.
+He ordered a glass of Jerez (sherry) and relaxed while sitting outside.
 But the waiter noticed that a strong wind was blowing which was stirring up dust and sand.
 To ensure that he would not displease the king, the waiter decided to put a piece of ham on top of the glass.